ciribob/DCS-CTLD/README.md

 Complete Troops and Logistics Deployment for DCS World

+## License

+This script has been created by Ciribob ([contact him on Discord](https://discordapp.com/users/204712384747536384)) and is now maintained by Zip ([contact him on Discord](https://discordapp.com/users/421317390807203850)) and the [VEAF Team](https://www.veaf.org).

+It's open-source and free as in free beer (you don't have to pay to use it), and as in free of use (you can use it, modify it and publish a fork if you want, even make a commercial profit).
+Credit is appreciated where it's due.

+We're always looking for help, please reach out to [Zip on Discord](https://discordapp.com/users/421317390807203850) if you want to participate in maintenance or development.

 ## Contents

 This script is a rewrite of some of the functionality of the original Complete Combat Troop Transport Script (CTTS) by Geloxo (http://forums.eagle.ru/showthread.php?t=108523), as well as adding new features.